 - Cook the chicken.
-Add the bay leaf and sprinkle with 1 teaspoon salt.
+Add the bay leaf, and sprinkle with 1 teaspoon salt.
 Cover and cook on high heat setting for 2 1/2 hours or low heat setting for 5 hours.
 Remove and discard the bay leaf.
 Transfer the chicken to a serving dish.
-Season the sauce to taste with salt and generous amount of pepper.
+Season the sauce to taste with salt and a generous amount of pepper.
 Spoon the onions and sauce over the chicken.

 - Main Dishes, Poultry